Top Six Wet Basement Problems in Canada and How to Fix Them

 Causes of Dampness in Basements

-From our years of experience working in Canadian basements, we have identified six common causes for basement moisture.
-After reading this article and ascertaining the cause of your wet basement, you may be able to resolve the situation yourself by making simple changes.
+From our years of experience working in Canadian basements, we have identified six common causes for wet basement problems.
+You may be able to resolve the situation yourself by making simple changes.
 However, some instances may need professional intervention and DIY solutions may worsen the problem.

 Unused sinks, toilets, and tubs in the basement can cause basement flooding and moisture buildup.
 When the sewer or septic gets overwhelmed, water can seep out slowly, evaporate into the air and make the environment damper.
 There could be many sources of water leaks in the basement: a shower, a sink, a toilet, a washing machine, a dishwasher, a leaky pipe, and so on.